Frequently Asked Questions

 Yes.
 We repair cracks and properly prepare damaged slabs before installing the coating system.

 We use epoxy, polyaspartics, polyureas and urethanes for concrete coatings.
-For resurfacing, regrading and surface repairs of outdoor concrete substrates, we use polymer modified cementitious overlay products.
-The type of installation dictates what products are used for that specific floor.
+They are also usually combined with pigments, vinyl flake, quartz, sand or aluminum oxide.
+For overlays of outdoor concrete substrates (patios, sidewalks, etc.), we use polymer modified cementitious overlay products, pigments, stains and sealers.
+The type of installation dictates what products are used for that specific floor and we always welcome any questions about the products used.

 All floors are diamond grinded before installation to ensure a proper bond between the concrete substrate and materials applied to it.
 We also apply a moisture vapor barrier to every floor.